finbox-in/finbox-in.github.io/docs/device-connect/ionic-capacitor.md

 Create the builder by passing email address, phone number and name of the customer.

+## Forward Notifications to SDK

+Certain phone manufacturers, implement aggressive battery optimization features that kill apps running in the background after a certain period of inactivity.
+This can prevent the DeviceConnect SDK's continuous syncing from functioning properly, as it relies on background data collection.
+In such cases, FinBox’s server may need to request data from the SDK when continuous sync has stopped.

+To enable this functionality, we use Firebase Cloud Messaging (FCM) notifications process.
+Forwarding these notifications allows the app to "wake up" if it has been killed by the device’s background processes, ensuring continuous data collection.
+When the app receives an FCM notification, it "wakes up" and continues collecting the necessary data for integration.

 ## Cancel Periodic

 If you have already set up the sync for the user data, you can cancel it any time by the following code: